nickqchoi/userStory_convert_testScript/README.md

 - Use the web interface to upload a user story file (DOCX format).

-- Wait for the processing to complete.
-The application will use the Claude API to generate a test script based on your user story.
+- The application will use the Claude API to generate a test script based on your user story.

 - Once processing is complete, you will be automatically redirected to a page displaying the generated test script in an HTML table format.